akshakirov/gitlab/README.md

 Enter tags for the runner (comma-separated): docker
 Enter optional maintenance note for the runner:

-WARNING: Support for registration tokens and runner parameters in the 'register' command has been deprecated in GitLab Runner 15.6 and will be replaced with support for authentication tokens.
-For more information, see https://gitlab.com/gitlab-org/gitlab/-/issues/380872
 Registering runner... succeeded                     runner=dYsp4JrL Enter an executor: shell, ssh, virtualbox, docker+machine, kubernetes, docker, docker-ssh, parallels, custom, docker-ssh+machine, instance:
 [docker, ssh, shell,]: docker